brainstem-org/brainstem_support/docs/datamodel/stem/collection.md

 Visit the [permissions page]({{"datamodel/permissions/"|absolute_url}}) to learn more.

-## Collection API access
+## Collections API access

 The API allows for programmable access to collections.
-Learn more about the collections' fields and data structure on the [Collection API page]({{"api/stem/collection/"|absolute_url}}).
+Learn more about the collections' fields and data structure on the [Collections API page]({{"api/stem/collection/"|absolute_url}}).